Nicolas-8/Capstone_Project-ETFs/README.md

 1. A description of the problem and a discussion of the background.
 (15 marks)
 2. A description of the data and how it will be used to solve the problem.
 (15 marks)

-# Submission: ETFs World Map and Returns
+# Submission: ETFs World Map and (smoothing) Returns

 1. Problem description / background discussion (who would be interested in this project)